Amiga Unix: Reception

 RISC-based competitors offering superior performance were also already available at similar price levels as competition increased, such as the DECstation 2100 (reduced to $5,950), and numerous SPARC workstations were anticipated at this $5,000 price point during 1990.
 Sun's SPARCstation 1, introduced alongside the 3/80, had cost $8,995 for the diskless version in 1989.
 By the end of 1991, models such as the Sun SPARCstation IPC would cost around $6,695 for a model similarly specified to a complete A3000UX bundle in terms of memory, disk capacity and display, yet offer considerably better performance.
 The anticipated low-cost SPARC clones, such as Tatung's CompStation, remained stubbornly above $5,000 for the base system, but comparably specified system packages became available during 1991 for less than $6,000 amid intensifying competition from Sun, itself under considerable competitive pressure, and Silicon Graphics.

 Commodore's product marketing manager indicated that the machine was intended to compete with machines from NeXT and Apple's A/UX, conceding, "We really don't see ourselves as being competitive with Sun."
 Advertising for the system focused on Apple and NeXT as competitors, emphasising its adoption of System V, OPEN LOOK and X Window System technologies.
 However, within a year of its launch, the Amiga 3000UX's 68030 was already considered "one whole generation behind" the 68040-based NeXTstation, priced from $4,995 with greyscale display, $7,995 with colour display.

-Later entry-level workstations from established vendors upheld their aggressive pricing while increasing the performance gap.
+Apple had introduced models based on the 25 MHz 68040 in late 1991, following up with the 33 MHz Macintosh Quadra 950 in 1992, priced from $7,199 for a floppy-only model and $8,499 with hard disk.
+A/UX had itself been regarded as a "good value" product, but system performance was regarded as only "acceptable but not great" even on the top-end Quadra 950, and it was noted that the price-performance ratio of such A/UX systems fell short of models from Sun, HP, IBM and others.
+Later entry-level workstations from established vendors upheld their aggressive pricing while increasing the performance gap over such 68040-based systems.
 For example, the Personal DECstation 5000 Model 20 provided a newer CPU and was priced from only $3,995 for a diskless configuration, with the faster Model 25 being available in a colour display configuration with hard disk for $8,495.